Heinz History Center: Detre Library & Archives at the History Center

 The History Center's Detre Library & Archives is an extensive scholarly resource documenting 250 years of life in Western Pennsylvania.
 The collection includes books, manuscripts, photographs, maps, atlases, newspapers, films, recordings, and other memorabilia.

 Meadowcroft Rockshelter and Historic Village

 The History Center also operates Meadowcroft Rockshelter, a world-renowned archaeological site south of Pittsburgh near Washington County's Avella community.

-The Rockshelter is the oldest site of human habitation in North America, with evidence of man living there for nearly 16,000 years.
+The Rockshelter is the oldest site of human habitation in North America, with evidence of humans living there for nearly 19,000 years.
 The site was named a National Historic Landmark in 2005.

-Adjacent to the Rockshelter is the historic village.
-The History Center operates this as a living museum, with re-enactors recreating rural life in the 19th century.
+The site also includes a recreated 16th century Monongahela Indian Village and 1770s Frontier Trading Post.
+Adjacent to the Rockshelter is a historic village featuring 19th century structures relocated to the site.
+The History Center operates this as a living museum, with re-enactors recreating rural life in the 19th century Upper Ohio Valley.

 Fort Pitt Museum

-Since 2010 the History Center has operated the Fort Pitt Museum, a two-floor, 12000 ft2 museum that tells the story of Western Pennsylvania’s pivotal role during the French and Indian War, the American Revolution, and as the birthplace of Pittsburgh.
+Since 2010, the History Center has operated the Fort Pitt Museum, a two-floor, 12000 ft2 museum located at Point State Park.
+The museum tells the story of Western Pennsylvania’s pivotal role during the French and Indian War, the American Revolution, and as the birthplace of Pittsburgh.